yousean-ai/UGS/Features.md

   * Highlight selected rows in the Visualizer
   * Show the selected row in the Visualizer
   * Right click to run from selected row
+  * Rotate gcode model
+  * Mirror gcode model
+  * Move gcode model to zero location
+* **Designer editor**
+  * Import SVG files
+  * Cut shape with either a pocket-, outline-, inside- or on line operation with a given depth
+  * Move, scale and rotate shapes
+  * Undo/Redo for all actions
+  * Manually setting a shapes position, size and rotation
 * **Configurable g-code optimization**
   * Remove comments
   * Truncate decimal precision to configurable amount